kohtseyoung/F-Score-Capstone-Project/Testing.md

 |9	|Change in Asset Turnover ratio	1 point if it is higher in the current year compared to the previous one, 0 otherwise

 The total score is tabulated and companies are split into two main groups, High F-Score and Low F-Score.
-High F-Score consists of companies with score between 7-9, while low F-Score consists of companies with score between 1-3.
+High F-Score consists of companies with score between 8-9, while low F-Score consists of companies with score between 0-1.
 Based on the grouping, an investor can make informed investment decisions (etc. holding companies' shares with high F-Score and short companies's shares with low F-Score).

 **Relevancy of F-Score in Today’s Economy**

 The empirical study of the F-Score is based on companies selected from 1976 and 1996.
 Since then, in the past 20 years, the overall economy landscape has experience massive seismic shifts; from multiple recessions (Dot.com bubble burst from 1997-2001, The Great Recession from 2007-2012) to the explosive growth of tech-based companies and slow-decline of manufacturing firms.
 Besides, there have been monumental changes to organization structure of companies, many opting for a more flat-based structure rather than a hierarchical one to cope with the ever-changing economy.
-This has in turn impact on how companies’ resources and finances are managed.
+This has in-turn impact on how companies’ resources and finances are managed.

 While the aforementioned events may undermine the credibility of the F-Score, amongst the many changes, stronger financial regulations and corporate governance have been consistently implemented across the decades, aiming for higher financial reporting transparency and accountability.
 These developments have strengthened F-Score’s core idea of utilizing historical financial performance data to predict strong performers.
 To name one, the enactment of the Sarbanes-Oxley Act also known the “Public Company Accounting Reform and Investor Protection Act in response to the financial scandal revolving Enron mandates strict reforms to improve financial disclosures from  corporations from possibly fraudulent activities.
 With better financial reporting, financial data provided from companies can be used more reliably for analytic purposes.

 In conclusion, while recent economy changes may downplay F-Score’s usefulness, the stringent financial disclosures required from companies serves as an overarching foundation for F-Score due to its heavy reliance on such data.
-These circumstances serve as a strong motivation to reassess the credibility of the F-Score and modify the indicators accordingly if needed to suit the stance of today’s economy.
+These circumstances give rise to strong motivation and purpose to reassess the credibility of the F-Score and modify the indicators accordingly if needed to suit the different stance of today’s economy.

-**Applicability of F-Score**
+**F-Score and the Extending its Applicability**

+**_F-Score Indicators_**

 F-Score was originally intended to identify profitable returns from high book-to-market companies which are usually associated with financially distress firms.
-Therefore, the rationale behind each F-Score’s indicators serves to reflect the performance of such firms while taking their financial characteristics into account.
+Therefore, the rationale behind each F-Score’s indicators reflects the performance of such firms while taking their financial characteristics into account.

-Using F-Score as a general tool for evaluating companies’ return regardless of their book-to-market value may prove to be not as effective.
+Using F-Score as a general tool for evaluating companies’ return regardless of their book-to-market value may not be as effective.
 To assess the applicability of F-Score on all companies, F-Score indicators relevant specifically to high book-to-market companies should be discerned and their basis evaluated.

 After assessing each indicator, the F-Score Indicator “Change in Number of Shares” stands out as the sole indicator specifically to address high book-to-market companies.
 As noted from Joseph D. Piotroksi’s F-Score Paper:

 >“….Financially distressed firms that raise external capital could be signalling their inability to generate sufficient internal funds to service future obligations.
 Moreover, the fact that these firms are willing to issue equity when their stock prices are likely to be depressed (i.e., high cost of capital) highlights the poor financial condition facing these firms”

-While addressing the specific nature of a high book-to-market company, the change in number of shares can serve as a signalling indicator for other companies, if the Pecking Order Theory is taken into account.
+While addressing the specific nature of a high book-to-market company, the "Change in Number of Shares" can simultaneously serve as a signalling indicator for other companies, if the Pecking Order Theory is taken into account.

-The Pecking Order Theory states that for a company will raise its capital in the following order due to asymmetric information between the company’s manager and outsider investors: Internal funds, long-term debts and issuance of shares.
+The Pecking Order Theory states that a company will raise its capital in the following order due to asymmetric information between the company’s manager and outsider investors: Internal funds, long-term debts and issuance of shares.
 The capital financing from these three sources provides different signalling to investors:-

 •	Using internal funds demonstrates a company’s capability to generate excess cash flow